Parks, Recreation and Historic Preservation

 Hours of Operation

 • Schoharie Crossing's Museum and Visitor Center at 129 Schoharie Street, Fort Hunter, NY is open from May 1st to October 31st.
 Group visits can be arranged by calling 518-829-7516 or emailing: SchoharieCrossing@parks.ny.gov.
-Guided tours are available by advance reservation only and are $5 per adult, $3 per senior or student, 12 and under are free with paying adult or senior.
+Guided tours are offered frequently during the operating season and by appointment .
+Tours are free this season in celebration of the Erie Canal Bicentennial.

-• The Schoharie Creek Aqueduct Boat Launch and the Yankee Hill dock are open from May 17th to mid-October.
+The Schoharie Creek Aqueduct Boat Launch and the Yankee Hill dock are open from May 16th to early November.

-• Interpretive signs throughout the grounds of Schoharie Crossing provide information on the various canal features and pre-canal history of the site.
+Interpretive signs throughout the grounds of Schoharie Crossing provide information on the various canal features and pre-canal history of the site.
+We are installing new interpretive signage throughout the site this season.

 Fees & Rates